hibbitts-design/hibbitts-design-org-blog/posts/2018-01-17-fun-with-open-course-hub-url-flags/post.md

         - Integration
 ---

-The Open Course Hub supports a number of optional URL flags, or parameter, to better embed content into other LMSs such as Canvas or Moodle:
+The Grav Open Course Hub supports a number of optional URL flags, or parameter, to better embed content into other LMSs such as Canvas or Moodle:

 **URL Flag**
 `chromeless` - hide all global navigation elements